agsb/minute/docs/Logicskeeb.md

 That "tapping terms" for define dual tap, tap or held, must could be changed using _combos_ for increase or decrease.

-Actions could be defined for sequences of clicks
+Actions could be defined for sequences of "Press-Held-Release-Wait" to define held-timer and wait-timer

+    0. no tap
-    0. tap one then tap, normal use
+    1. tap then tap,

-    1. tap then dual tap, same
+    2. tap then dual tap, goto 4,
-    2. tap then held, same
+    3. tap then held, goto 7,
-    2. dual tap then tap,
+    4. dual tap then tap,
+    5. dual tap then dualtap, goto 4
-    3. dual tap then held,
+    6. dual tap then held, goto 7
-    3. held then tap,
+    7. held then tap,
-    5. held then dual tap,
+    8. held then dual tap,
-    6. held then held, same (cancels), other (chord)
+    9. held then held, a chord

+    switch the layer could be momentary MO or permanent momentary switch a layer

 ### A chord

 A chord is about keys held pressed simultanely, no order is preserved, AB and BA is same chord.